zhaoak/from-scratch-list-detail/README.md

 ### Display
 - `displayBreedList()` - display breeds on select page
 - `displayBreedDetails(breed)` - displays breed details on detail page
+- `displayErrorMessage()` - display error alert if application can't communicate with database

 ### Fetch
 - `fetchBreeds()` - returns array of all breeds with all data from database